riecenaidoo/discord-npc-chat/README.md

     - Type the messages you'd like to echo into the command line.
     - They will be sent via the Webhook and be displayed in the Discord Channel you've added the Webhook to.
     - Type `quit` to exit.
+    - Type `name=` followed by the Username you want the Webhook's messages to display from, or type `name=` by itself to set it to the default Webhook name.

 ## Usage